DreamPurchaseZnz/Tensorflow_Learning/README.md

 tensor_summary
 text                     --->  textual data
 ```
 Then, you can just run the merged summary op, which will generate a serialized Summary protobuf object with all of your summary data at a given step.
-Finally, to write this summary data to disk, pass the summary protobuf to a
+Finally, to write this summary data to disk, pass the summary protobuf to：
 ```
 tf.summary.FileWriter
 ```